 Smart shelf systems have three components: an RFID tag, an RFID reader, and an antenna.
 The RFID tags on the goods contain an integrated circuit and a microchip antenna that transmits data to the RFID reader.
 Information is collected from the tags and then transferred through a communications interface to an IoT platform, where the data can be stored, formatted, and analyzed.

 Besides what Kroger’s smart shelves can do, many other implementations around the world have additional functionalities.
 A strongly interconnected network of sensors can send automatic replenishment alerts (for items out of stock), misplaced item alerts, last scanned alerts (for prevention of theft), expired date notifications, customer interest notifications (how much is the item looked at, picked up, put back, etc), and added product information for customers.
 RFID-equipped smart shelves provide retailers with various ways of improving their customer service and increasing customer-product interaction.

 Implementing IoT solutions provide insights for business owners to both generate more income, and also facilitate patrons and their endeavors when shopping.
 Business owners and makers are combining knowledge and skill to deliver insights to why and how merchandise is selling.

 This content was originally published as a Guest Post by Hardware Massive on August 14th, 2017.
-Special thanks for Matt Hall and the entire Hardware Massive Community for its continual support and development with Ubidots.com.
+Special thanks to Matt Hall and the entire Hardware Massive Community for its continued support and development with Ubidots.com.